bitshares/bitshares.github.io-old/_posts/2015-06-08-announcing-bitshares-2.0.md

 - A brand new BitShares codebase has been developed from scratch
 - This codebase has been designed to solve the largest technical and economic problems with BitShares today
 - New competitive features have been added that will allow BitShares to grow and succeed as an industry-leader
-- BitShares will be upgraded and **the stake distribution will not be changed**
+- BitShares will be upgraded and **the established stake distribution and supply rules will not be changed**

 --------

-Today, we are proud to make the biggest BitShares announcement since launching one year ago: the upgrade to BitShares 2.0.
+Today, we are proud to make the biggest BitShares announcement since launching one year ago: the upgrade to BitShares 2.0 (code name: *Graphene*).
 This upgrade represents a new focus and direction for BitShares, and incorporates all the feedback and lessons learned from the BitShares stakeholders, partners, developers, marketers, and community leaders, After more than a year of research and development, this upgrade aims to ensure BitShares' success as a leader in